 The academy was incorporated on 8 August 2011 as a company limited by guarantee with no share capital, registration no: 07733109.
 The company commenced operation as an academy on 1 September 2011.
-The company changed its name from Fred Longworth High School to Lateral Academy Trust on 12 June 2016.
+The company changed its name from Fred Longworth High School to Lateral Academy Trust on 12 June 2016 and subsequently to Fred Longworth High School on 11 January 2021.
 The charitable company's Memorandum and Articles of Association are the primary governing documents of the academy.
-The trustees of Lateral Academy Trust are also directors of the charitable company for the purposes of company law.
+The trustees of Fred Longworth High School are also directors of the charitable company for the purposes of company law.
 The charitable company is known as Fred Longworth High School.